sysco-middleware/Dojo-Mini-Middleware/ansible-fmw/roles/dojo-fmw-installer/README.md

 Role Variables
 --------------
-Below are the variables used by the role and they should be defined in the **variables.yml** file.
+Below are the variables used by the role, and they should be defined in the **variables.yml** file.

     ORACLE_BASE: "/home/dojowls"
     ORACLE_HOME: '{{ ORACLE_BASE }}/product/{{ WLS_VERSION }}'